- If either applicant is under 17 years of age, a marriage license cannot be issued.

 Documentation regarding previous marriages must be furnished when applying for a marriage license.
 Providing a certified copy of the Decree of Divorce, or a Certificate of Dissolution of Marriage or certified Death Certificate is required.

-A person's last name (surname) does not automatically change upon marriage, and neither party to the marriage is required to change his or her last name.
-A couple need not take the same last name.
+A person’s last name (surname) does not automatically change upon marriage, and neither party to the marriage must change his or her last name.
+Parties to a marriage need not have the same last name.

-The new name must consist of one of the following options:
+Such entry shall consist of one of the following surnames:

-- A name combining into a single surname all or a segment of the pre-marriage surname or any former surname of each spouse
+- a name combining into a single surname all or a segment of the premarriage surname or any former surname of each spouse; or

-- A combination name separated by a hyphen, provided that each part of such combination surname is the pre-marriage surname, or any former surname, of each of the spouses
+- a combination name separated by a hyphen or space, provided that each part of such combination surname is the premarriage surname, or any former surname, of each of the spouses.

 Changes at a Later Date

-Whether you decide to use or not use this option at the time of your marriage license application, you still have the right to adopt a different name through usage at some future date.
+Whether or not you decide use either of these option at the time of your marriage license application, you still have the right to adopt a different name through usage at some future date.
 However, your marriage license cannot be changed to record a surname you decide to use after your marriage.